-Solve Your Dental Complications After An Eating Disorder
+Solve Your Dental Complications After an Eating Disorder or Other Erosive Issues

-At SDNJ, we pride ourselves on the consistant feedback of our patients feeling comfortable in our office and with our dental team.
-We are not here to judge, we are here to support you in your journey.
+At SDNJ, we pride ourselves on the consistent feedback of our patients feeling comfortable in our office and with our dental team.
+We are not here to judge; we are here to support you in your journey.
 And we want to help you become the best version of yourself.

 Tooth surface loss from erosion caused by chemicals such as dietary, gastric, or environmental acids typically wear away tooth enamel, which leads to sensitive teeth, cavities, or gum disease.
 If untreated, these effects can exacerbate, leading to teeth grinding and gastric reflux disease.
 Soft tissue lesions, malnutrition, a suppressed immune system, low self-esteem, an addictive personality (smoking, drinking or drugs), peptic ulcers, and esophagitis are common among people who suffer from bulimia and anorexia.